Police ranks of the United Kingdom: Special constables

-Trainee, temporary and acting ranks
+Trainee, temporary, acting and interim ranks

 Constables who are training to become detective constables sometimes bear the title trainee investigator (T/I) or trainee detective constable (T/DC).

-The prefix "temporary" before a rank (e.g. temporary detective sergeant, abbreviated T/DS) denotes an officer who has been temporarily promoted to a rank (and so who does actually hold that rank, albeit on a temporary basis), whilst the prefix "acting" (e.g. acting inspector, abbreviated A/Insp) denotes an officer who is performing the role of a higher rank than the one actually held (sometimes informally termed "acting up").
+The term "temporary" before a rank (e.g. temporary detective sergeant, abbreviated T/DS) denotes an officer who has been temporarily promoted to a rank (and so who does actually hold that rank, albeit on a temporary basis), whilst the term "acting" (e.g. acting inspector, abbreviated A/Insp) denotes an officer who is performing the role of a higher rank than the one actually held (sometimes informally termed "acting up").
 Temporary ranks are often used for set periods (e.g. a six-month appointment to a particular role), whereas acting ranks, although sometimes held for extended periods, are often used for a very short time (e.g. a single shift when additional supervisory officers are required, or to replace an officer on short-term leave).
+There has also been use of the term "interim" before a rank for an officer that holds the rank substantively, but for a set period, such as during recruitment for a permanent office-holder.

 Under section 107 of the Police and Criminal Evidence Act 1984 (England and Wales only), sergeants and chief inspectors may be designated (by an officer of at least the rank of superintendent) to exercise the powers of an inspector or a superintendent respectively.
 Such a designation will generally accompany such an officer being given an acting rank, so for most operational purposes there is no difference between substantive, temporary and acting ranks at Inspector and above (although there may be differences as to pay, pensions and insignia).
 However, under section 36 of that act, only substantive sergeants may be appointed custody officers.

-Ranks of unwarranted related services

-Police cadets

-Ranks within volunteer police cadet schemes vary considerably across the territorial police forces.

-Police community support officers (PCSO)

-Police community support officers, in general, do not have a rank system.
-The South Yorkshire Police and Kent Police, however, have designated PCSO supervisors.

-Traffic wardens

-Traffic wardens were administered by the police and exercised some police powers to control traffic or issue fixed penalty notices for traffic offences.
-Very few police Traffic Wardens now exist with a legacy of only 10 police traffic wardens remaining in England & Wales.
-Section 46 of the Policing and Crime Act 2017 has in effect abolished police traffic wardens allowing police to focus on their core duties.
-The duties of traffic wardens have been passed to local authority civil enforcement officers (formerly parking attendants) who, under decriminalised parking enforcement, have powers to issue penalty charge notices for breaches of parking laws on highways or in local authority car parks and compel the production of a disabled parking permit (blue badge) for inspection.

-A similar situation has developed in Scotland with the functions of traffic wardens being taken over by local councils.
-In many areas parking legislation has been decriminalised and is enforced solely by council-employed parking attendants.